dubrunkXstal/GameOfLife/README.md

-My implementation of Game of Life on C++.
+My implementation of Game of Life on C.